-AAAP leads and partners with many national grant projects with coalitions of national organizations, funded by the Substance Abuse and Mental Health Services Administration.
+AAAP leads and partners with many national grant and cooperative agreement projects with coalitions of national organizations, funded by the Substance Abuse and Mental Health Services Administration.
 These efforts are focused on how to address the opioid healthcare crisis.
-These grants focus on training primary care clinicians in evidence-based treatment of substance disorders, and in particular, addressing the opioid crisis.
+These grants focus on training primary care clinicians in evidence-based treatment of substance use disorders (SUD), and in particular, addressing the opioid crisis.

 Learn more about these initiatives: